GMOD/jbrowse-components/website/docs/embedded_components.md

 toplevel: true
 ---

-Our embedded components allow you to use JBrowse in your application
+Our embedded components allow you to use JBrowse in your application.
+The embedded components can be installed via NPM or included via `<script>` tags (the so-called 'vanillajs' examples) in your app

+Note: there are some differences between embedded components and the "full" jbrowse-web app.
+For example, the embedded component do not update or read from the URL query parameters, as app developers will commonly implement custom scenarios for query parameter usage.

 ## @jbrowse/react-app2